Chris-Sturgess/Pong/README.md

 I'm using the built in function to add 4 images to the screen.
 I'll import the ball, change the BG for the background, and draw the paddles as rectangles.
 Then, I'll use the built in text functions to display a scoreboard at the top.
 Also, because nobody is reading this, I'm watching Inception right now.
 It's deep, man.
 Deep.

+I've added image input, but now I'm thinking that I should add multiple files to this.
+I'm going to need to.
+I should be able to work it with two extras, one for the ball and one for the paddles.
+Score can be taken care of in the main file.
+Also, Inception wedding ring.
+Like I said.
+Deep.
+Literally, man.